What values do you wish your employees to live and present to others? Are those values clear and apparent throughout your organization?

-- Encourage a daily sense of recognition with emphasis on all employees being recognised, across the entire organisation.
+- Encourage a daily sense of recognition with emphasis on all employees being recognized, across the entire organization.
 While recognition is the reward, the system should allow for optional monthly point allocations for employees and/or managers to give to their colleagues and/or team members.

-- Support clear visibility of all recognised employees while also facilitating private recognition messages.
-Transparency around recognition that is received is important for fairness and demonstrates that all employees are living company values.
+- Support clear visibility of all recognized employees while also facilitating private recognition messages.
+Transparency around the recognition that is received is important for fairness and demonstrates that all employees are living company values.

 - If you offer rewards, they should be flexible enough to include products, services and experiences that matter to your employees.
 Rewards are always attractive but avoid making them an entitlement and use a system that will help manage your budget.

 - Allow real-time reporting of employee engagement levels.
-This will allow you to measure participation across the organisation and modify your recognition strategy accordingly.
-Without this it is difficult to measure ROI.
+This will allow you to measure participation across the organization and modify your recognition strategy accordingly.
+Without this, it is difficult to measure ROI.

 - Incorporate recognition best practices.
 Using a proven system that supports senior management and HR.
 It will then have a greater chance of delivering quality employee recognition to increase employee engagement.